 HTC Vive: Design and features

-There's not too much change between the newest consumer Vive and the Pre in terms of specs and design, though the finalized details have yet to be released.
+There's not too much change between the newest consumer Vive and the Pre in terms of specs and design.

 The updated design for the consumer release is much smaller and more comfortable to wear, with swappable foam inserts and what it's calling a nose 'gasket', as well as adjustable straps to get the fit right.
 And yes, you can use it with glasses.